Signage-Aware Exploration in Open World using Venue Maps: Introduction

-However, implementing such a signage-aware exploration method poses two main challenges.
-First, recognizing shop names on signage in open-world environments is difficult as they are presented in arbitrary shapes and styles, along with multi-view semantics inconsistencies.
-Existing works in text recognition for visual localization \cite{wang2015lost, radwan2016you} or place recognition \cite{wang2015bridging, hong2019textplace, tang2022image, zimmerman2022robust, li2023textslam} often rely on the OCR models trained on closed-set datasets, which struggle to recognize signage effectively in open-world scenarios.
-To overcome this, an online signage understanding, \textit{i.e.}, text-centric scene understanding method, and an active signage perception policy are essential.
-Second, using venue maps to guide exploration planning is challenging due to their inconsistent scales and distortions compared to real-world situations.
-We propose leveraging the directional relationship between landmarks on venue maps as a heuristic to guide exploration without relying on metric information.
+However, implementing such a system poses the following key challenges.
+First, recognizing the landmark names on the signage in an open-world environment is inherently difficult.
+Existing works in text recognition for visual localization \cite{wang2015lost, radwan2016you} or place recognition \cite{wang2015bridging, hong2019textplace, tang2022image, zimmerman2022robust, li2023textslam} often rely on optical character recognition (OCR) models trained on closed-set shapes and styles, which struggle to recognize signage effectively in open-world scenarios, where signage can exhibit diverse shapes, styles, and multi-view inconsistencies.
+Second, the accuracy of signage recognition also depends significantly on the robot's distance and orientation relative to the signage during movement, which requires an active perception policy to obtain clear observations.
+Third, using venue maps to guide exploration planning is challenging due to their inconsistent scales and distortions compared to real-world situations.